rsksmart/devportal-1.0/rif/lumino/light-client/use/index.md

 7. **Receive a payment**

-    Receiving a payment is automatic, as long as the client is polling messages from the Lumino HUB, the payment will be processed and two callbacks will be fired
+    Receiving a payment is automatic, as long as the client is polling messages from the Lumino HUB, the payment will be processed and two callbacks will be fired.

     * When a payment is received: A callback will be fired
     * When the payment is completed: A callback will also be fired

-    Callbacks are explained on the next section
+    Callbacks are explained on the next section.

 8. **Configuring callbacks**

-    All the operations previously described perform operations on background, but you may want to display success or error messages into your dapp after the operation finalises.
+    All the operations previously described perform operations on background, but you may want to display success or error messages into your dApp after the operation finalises.
 For that, there are different callbacks.

     Callbacks are set on the Lumino instance like this:

-    ```
+    ```javascript
     Lumino.callbacks.set.setNameOfCallback;
     ```

-    The callbacks.set method sets a function that may or may not receive the data regarding the event, the next table illustrates the callbacks, when they are fired and the data they provide (Which is always a single object or nothing)
+    The `callbacks.set` method sets a function that may or may not receive the data regarding the event, the next table illustrates the callbacks, when they are fired and the data they provide (which is always a single object or nothing).

-    We recommend creating a callbacks.js file that encapsulates all the callbacks.
+    We recommend creating a `callbacks.js` file that encapsulates all the callbacks.
 For example:

-    ```
+    ```javascript
-    // // Set callbacks
+    // Set callbacks
     import { Lumino } from "@rsksmart/lumino-light-client-sdk";

     const setCallbacks = () => {
         Lumino.callbacks.set.setOnCompletedPaymentCallback((payment) => {
-        console.log(¨payment completed¨)
+            console.log("payment completed")
         });

-    Lumino.callbacks.set.setOnReceivedPaymentCallback(({ payment }) =>
+        Lumino.callbacks.set.setOnReceivedPaymentCallback((payment) => {
-        console.log(“receiving payment”)
+            console.log("receiving payment")
-    );
+        });

         Lumino.callbacks.set.setOnOpenChannelCallback((channel) => {
-        console.log(“channel opened”)
+            console.log("channel opened")
         });

         Lumino.callbacks.set.setOnChannelDepositCallback((channel) => {
-        console.log(“deposit made”  });
+            console.log("deposit made");
         });

         Lumino.callbacks.set.setOnRequestClientOnboarding((address) =>
-        console.log(“onboarding requested”)
+            console.log("onboarding requested")
         );

         Lumino.callbacks.set.setOnClientOnboardingSuccess((address) =>
-        console.log(“onboarding succeed”)
+            console.log("onboarding succeed")
         );
     };

     export default setCallbacks;